Breastfeeding: Social acceptance

 Some women feel discomfort when breastfeeding in public.
 Public breastfeeding may be forbidden in some places, not addressed by law in others, and a legal right in others.
 Even given a legal right, some mothers are reluctant to breastfeed, while others may object to the practice.

-It is estimated that around 63% of mothers across the world have publicly breast-fed.
-The media have reported a number of incidents in which workers or members of the public have objected to or forbidden women breastfeeding.
+It is estimated that around 63% of mothers worldwide have publicly breastfed.
+The media have reported several incidents in which workers or members of the public have objected to or forbidden women breastfeeding.
 Some mothers avoid the negative attention and choose to move to another location.
-But some mothers have protested their treatment, and have taken legal action or engaged in protests.
+But some mothers have protested their treatment and have taken legal action or engaged in protests.
 Protests have included a public boycott of the offender's business, organizing a "nurse-in" or a breastfeeding flash mob, in which groups of nursing mothers gather at the location where the complaint originated and nursed their babies at the same time.
 In response, some companies have apologised and instituted reforms.

-The use of infant formula was thought to be a way for western culture to adapt to negative perceptions of breastfeeding.
+The use of infant formula was thought to be a way for Western culture to adapt to negative perceptions of breastfeeding.
 The breast pump offered a way for mothers to supply breast milk with most of formula feeding's convenience and without enduring possible disapproval of nursing.
 Some may object to breastfeeding because of the implicit association between infant feeding and sex.
 These negative cultural connotations may reduce breastfeeding duration.

-Maternal guilt and shame is often affected by how a mother feeds an infant.
-These emotions occur in both bottle- and breast- feeding mothers, although for different reasons.
-Bottle feeding mothers may feel that they should be breastfeeding.
+Maternal guilt and shame are often affected by how a mother feeds an infant.
+These emotions occur in both bottle- and breast-feeding mothers, although for different reasons.
+Bottle-feeding mothers may feel they should be breastfeeding.
 Conversely, breastfeeding mothers may feel forced to feed in uncomfortable circumstances.
-Some may see breastfeeding as, "indecent, disgusting, animalistic, sexual, and even possibly a perverse act."
+Some may see breastfeeding as "indecent, disgusting, animalistic, sexual, and even possibly a perverse act."
 Advocates (known by the neologism "lactivists") use "nurse-ins" to show support for breastfeeding in public.
-One study that approached the subject from a feminist viewpoint suggested that both nursing and non-nursing mothers often feel maternal guilt and shame with formula feeding mothers feeling that they are not living up to the ideals of motherhood and nursing mothers concerned that they are transgressing "cultural expectations regarding feminine modesty."
-The authors advocate that women be provided with education on breastfeeding's benefits as well as problem-solving skills, however there is no conclusive evidence that breastfeeding education alone improves initiation of breastfeeding or the proportion of women breastfeeding either exclusively or partially at 3 months and 6 months.
+One study that approached the subject from a feminist viewpoint suggested that both nursing and non-nursing mothers often feel maternal guilt and shame, with formula-feeding mothers feeling that they are not living up to the ideals of motherhood and nursing mothers concerned that they are transgressing "cultural expectations regarding feminine modesty."
+The authors advocate that women be provided with education on breastfeeding's benefits as well as problem-solving skills, however, there is no conclusive evidence that breastfeeding education alone improves initiation of breastfeeding or the proportion of women breastfeeding either exclusively or partially at 3 months and 6 months.